 The learning culture in the Indian education system is highly exam-oriented, academic success-driven as well as rote memorizing.

-On the one hand, where there are highly successful elements within the system such as Indian Institutes of Technology (IITs), and Indian Institutes of Management (IIMs) there is still an even larger gap in overall quality, dropout rates after primary education and ability to respond to the increasing skill intensity of the international labour markets demand.
+On the one hand, where there are highly successful elements within the system.
+These are such as Indian Institutes of Technology (IITs), and Indian Institutes of Management (IIMs).
+But there is still an even larger gap in overall quality, and dropout rates after primary education.
+Further, the ability to respond to the increasing skill intensity of the international labour markets demand is less for learners.

 In the present era, many government schemes offer basic schooling but there are a few large problems that hamper the growth of the system completely.